MrDeiv/MrDeiv/README.md

 I’m Nicola, a junior computer engineer from Cagliari, Sardinia (🇮🇹).

 - 🎓 Bachelor degree in Computer Engineering @ University of Cagliari
-- 📚 Studying for Master Degree in Computer Engineering, Cybersecurity and Artificial Intelligence
+- 🎓 Master's Degree in Computer Engineering, Cybersecurity and Artificial Intelligence @ University of Cagliari
+- 📚 PhD student in Cybersecurity @ University of Cagliari, IMT Lucca

 ---